Counselling & Psychotherapy at the Body & Mind Centre

 Our aim at the Body and Mind Centre is to offer the highest quality professional counselling and psychotherapy service for anyone needing help with any mental health or personal development issues they are facing.
+The Body & Mind Centre is a BACP organisational member.

 We offer a contemporary, stylish and secure environment for clients to be able to meet a therapist and learn more deeply about their thoughts and emotions, gain skills and strategies for living.